Planning Your Program

 - Develop a preemptive itinerary.
 Just as in the classroom, students should be engaged constructively.
 Providing too much leisure time allows the students’ focus to wander, creating conditions for potential problems.
 The goal should be an itinerary that allows students time to explore, but generally keeps them focused throughout the program.

-- High Risk Travel Destination Requirements.
-The University Policy on International Travel requires a review and consultation for programs traveling to high-risk destinations designated by the U.S. Department of State as Travel Advisory Level 3 (Reconsider Travel) or Level 4 (Do Not Travel).
+- High-risk travel destination requirements.
+The university International Travel Safety Policy requires a review and consultation for programs traveling to high-risk destinations designated by the U.S. Department of State as Travel Advisory Level 3 (Reconsider Travel) or Level 4 (Do Not Travel).
 Visit our Identifying High-Risk Destinations page for a complete list.
 Program information must be recorded on the Study Tour Reporting Form and submitted to us at least 60 days in advance.

 Next: Review & Approval